 Morning Briefing

-Gather with your Viking Expedition Team to discuss the day’s activities.
-After a nourishing breakfast from the World Café, assemble your gear so you are ready to explore.
+Gather with your expedition team to discuss the day’s activities, then grab your gear and get ready to explore.

 Kayaking